buckmelton/notes/bucks-ruby-notes.md

 - irb is the standard console interpreter
 - pry is an alternative that does nice formatting and color-coding of Ruby objects

+### Loading and Requiring files
+`load`
+When you use `load`, the file is pulled in and immediately executed at the point where it appears.
+Ruby will look in the current working directory, and then the *load path*
+To see load path:
+`puts $: # $: is the global variable holding load path`
+Since `load` is only executed at the point it's encountered, you can supply variable names to the file being loaded, or you can wrap the `load` in conditionals.
+`load` always loads the file, regardless of whether it was already loaded or not.

+`require`
+`require` doesn't reload files that have already been loaded.
+`require` doesn't know about the current working directory, only about the load path, so you may need to do
+`require "./loadee.rb` to make it explicit.
+To add the cwd to load path: `$: << "."` so you can do
+`require loadee.rb` instead.

 ## Outputting for testing, debugging, diagnostics
 - print is simplest: outputs string to console, returns nil
 - puts is next simplest: outputs string to console with a newline, returns nil